-The Public Information Handbook, which can be downloaded here http://debtorsanonymous.org/fellowshipservices/public-information/
+The Public Information Handbook, which can be downloaded here -

 Keep checking back, too.
 There are new PI materials currently in the approval process with the D.A.
 General Service Board (GSB).
-When ready, those materials will also be available at http://debtorsanonymous.org/fellowshipservices/public-information/ There is always a multitude of information available on the D.A. website.
+When ready, those materials will also be available at pi@debtorsanonymous.org anytime with questions and feedback on outreach efforts in your region.

+There is always a multitude of information available on the D.A. website.
 Visit often to keep up on all the latest news and opportunities for D.A. members to be of service!
 The best way to stay in the loop is to sign up for eNews by using the "Subscribe to eNews" button at the top of every page of http://debtorsanonymous.org/.

-In the meantime, reach out to the WSC HIP Committee hip@debtorsanonymous.org and WSC PI Committee pi@debtorsanonymous.org anytime with questions and feedback on outreach efforts in your region.
+In the meantime, reach out to the WSC HIP Committee hip@debtorsanonymous.org and WSC PI Committee